 One of the biggest perks of hiring an independent contractor is not having to deal with overtime pay, benefits, employer taxes, workers compensation premiums, and unemployment taxes.
 Misclassify the independent contractor, and you risk penalties in addition to back paying all those aforementioned costs.

 You risk limiting their right to work.
 Independent contractors have the right to work for multiple companies at any given time, even competitors.
-We've seen non-competes that require the independent contractor to not only stay clear of working for competitors, but require them to do so for years after service to that client/company ends.
+We've seen non-competes that require the independent contractor to not only stay clear of working for competitors, but require them to do so for many years after service to that client/company ends.

 You risk scaring away great talent.
 There are numerous opportunities for skilled, educated, and hard-working individuals.
 Why risk losing them before they even start?